 - Pre-screened dealers.
 The program includes more than 4,000 participating dealers nationwide who have been recognized for providing high customer satisfaction and have agreed to follow strict guidelines of conduct.

 - Easy-to-use tools.
-The program allows you to quickly configure a vehicle with the trim, color, and options you want and then get a Consumer Reports Build & Buy Report that includes an Estimated Price provided by participating dealers in your area as well as your Minimum Savings off MSRP when you purchase through the program (dealers in Virginia, Texas, Maryland, Colorado, Washington, Oklahoma, Oregon, Nebraska, and Louisiana provide a Target Price and Potential Savings off MSRP.)
+The program allows you to quickly configure a vehicle with the trim, color, and options you want and then get a Consumer Reports Build & Buy Car Buying Service that includes an Estimated Price provided by participating dealers in your area as well as your Minimum Savings off MSRP when you purchase through the program (dealers in Virginia, Texas, Maryland, Colorado, Washington, Oklahoma, Oregon, Nebraska, and Louisiana provide a Target Price and Potential Savings off MSRP.)

 - Free and anonymous.
 You can use this free service as much as you want without revealing your identity to any dealers unless you choose to.
 Your identity will be concealed from dealers, and theirs from you, when the Estimated Price and Minimum Savings off MSRP (or Target Price and Potential Savings off MSRP in applicable states) are initially given.
 You may then choose to send your identity to none, any, or all of the dealers, and in return their identities will be revealed to you.
 The service also guarantees that consumers' contact information is never sold through the program.